-A wedding theme can be almost anything, and it’s likely that you have a wedding theme even if you don’t think you do—even a specific colour palette is something of a theme, like the glamorous black and silver or the classic white and gold.
-Here at Confetti.co.uk we favour themes like the popular vintage, bohemian, and rustic, but your theme can be anything you want, like a homage to your favourite book, or a motif.
-Here’s Confetti.co.uk’s guide on to how to theme your wedding.
+A wedding theme can be almost anything, and it’s likely that you have a wedding theme even if you don’t think you do—even a specific colour palette is something of a theme, like glamorous black and silver or classic white and gold.
+Vintage, bohemian, and rustic are especially popular wedding themes, but your theme can be anything you want—e.g. a homage to your favourite book, or a motif like a romantic red rose.
+Here’s our guide on to how to theme your wedding.

 Choosing Your Wedding Theme

 When choosing your wedding theme it’s very important that you think about why you want it.
 Wedding themes are usually of a subject close to the couple’s heart: does your theme have a special significance to you and your partner as a couple, such as a look back to a holiday you’ve had together?
 Is it part of a family heritage, such as a Scottish wedding theme?
 Or is it simply an interest you share, like travelling, or a season you love?
 Either way, try and build your wedding around a subject to make a statement about who you and your partner are.
 Just make sure it’s practical!

 Wedding Decor and Wedding Flowers

 Your wedding decor is perhaps the easiest thing to plan—all you need to do is identify what makes your chosen subject what it is and spread it across most if not all of the elements of your wedding.
 For example, a vintage wedding is often popular for antique-effect objects, pearls, and lace; a garden wedding can be anything from picnic baskets to cute little birds and colourful parasols.